a short essay about killing

 “Simply in the interests of efficiency the Nazis found themselves expropriating, nationalizing, destroying the very people they had set out to save.
 It did not bother them, because their aim was simply power and not any particular form of society.”
 (Vol 2, p.
 41)

-It’s not surprising to find that in the years surrounding the Second World War, Antisemitism was a particularly touchy issue, but again Orwell did not shy away from the fact that Britain itself had a long history of Antisemitic thought (which had in fact been considered entirely respectable in earlier generations) and that, if anything, knowledge of the Holocaust had only made people ashamed of their own prejudices, rather than removing the prejudice;
+It’s not surprising to find that, in the years surrounding the Second World War, Antisemitism was a particularly touchy issue.
+But again Orwell did not shy away from the fact that Britain itself had a long history of Antisemitic thought (which had in fact been considered entirely respectable in earlier generations) and that, although it seems contradictory, knowledge of the Holocaust initially made British Antisemitism worse because it made people ashamed of their own prejudices, rather than removing those prejudices;

 “Whenever I have touched on the subject in a newspaper article, I have always had considerable ‘come-back’, and invariably some of the letters are from well-balanced, middling people – doctors for example – with no apparent economic grievance.
 These people always say (as Hitler says in Mein Kampf) that they started out with no anti-Jewish prejudice but were driven into their present position by mere observation of the facts.
 Yet one of the marks of antisemitism is an ability to believe stories which could not possibly be true.”
 Antisemitism in Britain, (vol 3 p.
 385)

 At the same time, Orwell’s belief in free speech was not diminished by the fact that people inevitably use it for a variety of ends.
-When, in 1949 Ezra Pound was awarded the Bollingen Prize for poetry, despite his earlier ostracisation from the literary world because of his Antisemitism and backing of the Fascist regime in Italy during the war, Orwell expressed his feelings in a response that feels appropriate to me;
+When, in 1949 Ezra Pound, a Fascist supporter in the 20s and 30s and a lifelong antisemite, was awarded the Bollingen Prize for poetry despite his earlier ostracisation from the literary world, Orwell expressed his feelings in a response that still feels appropriate;

 “Antisemitism… is simply not the doctrine of a grown-up person.
 People who go in for that kind of thing must take the consequences.”